AgustinSRG/Showdown-ChatBot/doc/faq.md

 **Why the bot is so bad at pokemon battles?**
  - Basically, Pokemon battles require human intelligence (prediction, strategy) and the bot does not have it.
 The bot uses a pseudo-random algorithm to decide in the battles.
  - Developing an artificial intelligence for Pokemon Showdown may sound interesting, but Pokemon is a game with a lot of lucky factors and usualy based on win ratios.
-If a bot could get high win ratios with ease, bots will be banned from pokemon showdown (basically because that would be cheating).
+If a bot could get high win ratios with ease, bots would be banned from pokemon showdown (basically because that would be cheating).
- - The battle module is realy secondary and only developed for pure fun, to integrate the bot more easily with the rest of users.
+ - The battle module is secondary and only developed for pure fun, to integrate the bot more easily with the rest of users.

 **What is the Anti-Spam system option in the Command Parser control panel option**
  - If you enable it, users cannot spam the bot with commands via pm.
 That's because they must wait 2 seconds between commands used with the private messages.